-Affix the underlayment mechanically with roofing nails min.
-25 x 2.5 mm (as in fig. 2.D) or double the number of staples corresponding to at least Rapid 140/10 (as in fig. 2.B), alternatively with larger staples, leg length 12-15 mm, back width 12.4-15 mm and wire dimension 0.5×1.3 mm (as in fig. 2.C).
-Mechanical fixing is done at longitudinal edges concealed in the upper edge of the fastening foil (Not release foil!).

-Temporarily attach the underlayment at the top (about 1 m between attachments) and adjust at the bottom.
-With a straight overlapping border, pull off the protective film from the overlapping edge and carefully apply pressure.
-Overlap should be adhesive edge to attachment film, corresponding to the recommended overlap.
-Note: Carefully check the strength of the seam afterwards.
+Affix the underlay mechanically with roofing nails min.
+25 x 2.5 mm (as in fig. 2.D) or double the number of staples corresponding to at least Rapid 140/10 (as in fig. 2.B), alternatively with larger staples, leg length 12-15 mm, back width 12.4-15 mm and wire dimension 0.5 x 1.3 mm (as in fig. 2.C).
+Mechanical fixing is done at longitudinal edges concealed in the upper adhesive edge of the underlay.
+Open and visible attachment (through both layers at the overlap) can alternatively be done with roofing nails only and at slopes from 14° (approx. 1:4) and upwards.
+Temporarily attach the underlay at the top (about 1 m between attachments) and adjust at the bottom.
+With a straight overlapping border, pull off the protective films at the same time and carefully apply pressure.
+Overlap should be adhesive edge to adhesive edge, corresponding to the recommended overlap.
+Note: In the case of concealed mechanical fastening, carefully check the strength of the seam afterwards.
 Take into account severe weather conditions and, if needed, ensure temporary fixing of the overlap or protective cover until the permanent surface is installed!
 Alternatively, counter-battens if possible!
-In the case of transverse seams, the overlapping underlayment at the lower edge must overlap by at least 150 mm and then be cut at a slant so the overlap at the upper edge is equal to the lower edge (150 mm) + 300 mm.
-The lower layer is attached to the edge with a mechanical fastener C dimension 60 mm (as in fig. 2.A).
+In the case of transverse seams, the overlapping underlay at the lower edge must overlap by at least 150 mm and then be cut at a slant so the overlap at the upper edge is equal to the lower edge (150 mm) + 300 mm.
+The lower layer is attached to the edge with a mechanical fastener c-dimension 60 mm (as in fig. 2.A).
 Transverse seams should be glued down with 3 strings of roofing adhesive equivalent to Sealing Compound K-36.